 |Location||WireGuard||IKEv2||OpenVPN (UDP)||KeepSolid Wise (UDP)|

-Expect good speeds when using WireGuard.
+When it comes to speeds, VPN Unlimited gives inconsistent results.
+Luckily, you can expect good ones when using the WireGuard protocol, at least.
 On average, I got 150 Mbps download and 77 Mbps upload, which is 50% and 74% drop-off, respectively.
 However, I was surprised by the results from Germany because the numbers were significantly lower when compared to the UK or even Singapore, even though I ran my test from Europe.
 Moreover, I was shocked by the poor performance in Australia, India, and especially Argentina.

 Switching to the IKEv2 tunneling protocol resulted in an identical download result, but the upload dropped to 12 Mbps, reducing the speed by 96%.
 I still got worse than expected results from Germany, but at least they were faster than with WireGuard.
 Despite the much bigger latency, Japan’s download increased from 65 Mbps to 165 Mbps after switching the protocol.